KJLuton/Project4_XFIT/README.md

 ## Website owner business goals

-The website owner is a crossfit gym called XFIT.
+The website owner is the owner of a crossfit gym called XFIT Crossfit.

 ## User goals